Scammers Target Entergy Customers

 1. What is the national utility phone scam?

-Across the country, utility customers are receiving calls from unspecified individuals claiming to be members of the local utility and threatening to disconnect the customer’s electrical services if he or she does not make an immediate payment on a past due bill.
+Across the country, utility customers are receiving calls from unspecified individuals claiming to be members of the local utility and threatening to disconnect the customer’s electrical services if he or she does not make an instant payment on a past due bill.
 They then direct the customer to transfer funds electronically, sometimes through money wiring systems or pre-paid cards.
+In some recent instances, callers have even started demanding immediate payment over the phone.

 The callers often use sophisticated spoofing technology to replicate the local utility’s name and number on the customer’s caller ID box, making it particularly difficult for the customer to spot this scam.